Alfresco/docs-alfresco/saml-module/latest/config/alfresco.md

 ### Authenticate users for Alfresco Share

-After configuring SAML SSO in Alfresco for Share, you can test that everything is set up correctly by doing the following:
+After configuring SAML in Alfresco for Share, you can test that everything is set up correctly by doing the following:

 1. Verify that the administrator email address is configured correctly in the identity provider.